corefan/xenko-docs/manual/game-studio/use-prefabs.md

 }
 ```

->[!Note]
+> [!Note]
->At runtime, changes made to prefabs (*myBulletPrefab* in the above example) don't affect existing prefab instances (*bullet* in the above example).
+> At runtime, changes made to prefabs (*myBulletPrefab* in the above example) don't affect existing prefab instances (*bullet* in the above example).
 Subsequent calls to ``Instantiate(Prefab)`` include the new changes.

->For example, imagine you have a tree prefab that contains a script to change the tree color from green to red at certain point at runtime.
-The script doesn't affect existing instances of the prefab; it can only change the color of **future** instances.
-This means prefabs instantiated after the code runs have the new color, but existing prefabs don't.
+> For example, imagine you have a tree prefab that contains a script to change the tree color from green to red at certain point at runtime.
+The script won't affect existing instances of the prefab; it can only change the color of **future** instances.
+This means prefabs instantiated after the code runs will have the new color, but existing prefabs won't.

+> [!Note]
+> If your prefab contains a script, you need to add the prefab instances to the scene for the script to work.
+Just instantiating the prefab isn't enough.

 ## See also